Glow-Lang/glow/INSTALL.md

 ## Install it

-If you use Nix, it will have already installed Glow.
+If you use Nix, it will have already installed *Glow*.

 Otherwise, you can copy the `./glow` binary anywhere on your machine.
-HOWEVER, note that at the time being, the binary relies not only on your Gambit and Gerbil installations, but also on the compiled file in `~/.gerbil/lib/` and so only works for the with Unix user.
+HOWEVER, note that at the time being, the binary relies not only on your Gambit and Gerbil installations, but also on the compiled file in `~/.gerbil/lib/` and so only works for the Unix user who compiled it.

-Now, you can export the `GERBIL_PATH` environment variable on the user who compiles Glow and/or on the other users who use it to specify where the compiled files should be stored.
+Now, you can export the `GERBIL_PATH` environment variable to point to some place other than your `~/.gerbil` for the user who compiles *Glow*, and point the `GERBIL_LOADPATH` environment variable at the `$THAT_GERBIL_PATH/lib` for the other users who want to use it. where Gerbil will compile file and look for compiled files.

+to specify where the compiled files should be stored.
-You may need to either copy the compiled files or re-build them for the dependencies as well as for Glow itself, if you change the `GERBIL_PATH`.
+You may need to either copy the compiled files or re-build them for the dependencies as well as for *Glow* itself, if you change the `GERBIL_PATH`.